Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You gain a +2 bonus to attack rolls you make with Ranged weapons & Firearms.
+You gain a +2 bonus to attack rolls you make with Ranged weapons.

 ---